adborden/gentoo-asus-c201/README.md

 ### IGNOREME GPT header

-Not all ASUS C201s are effected by this.
+Not all Asus C201s are effected by this.
 I have the HAG2e eMMC which is.
 At the LBA 1 where the GPT partition should be, the header is `IGNOREME` rather than the expected `EFI PART`.
 The partition table cannot be overwritten and instead, the secondary partition table at the end of the disk should be read instead.